Business Analysis explained

-The next step in the business analysis process is to define the scope of the project.
+The next step in the BA process is to define the scope of the project.
 A clear and complete statement of the scope of the project is needed, including an overall step-by-step plan for project participants to follow.

 4. Draw up a plan

-The business analysis plan and project execution includes timelines, a step-by-step plan and an overview of the main results and deliverables.
+The BA plan and project execution includes timelines, a step-by-step plan and an overview of the main results and deliverables.

 5. Define requirements

 The requirements of a project must also be clearly stated and written down in requirements documentation.
 These should be based on analyzing the information collected on the execution and implementation of the projects.